Our Dandelion Story

 YW Calgary

-LENA Start is an evidence-based community program designed to engage families and help them learn how to increase conversation with their children from birth to age 3.
+LENA Start is an evidence-based community program designed to help families learn how to increase conversation with their children from birth to age 3.
 LENA promotes interactive talk—specifically back-and-forth conversation—a key factor in healthy early brain development.

 Little Red Reading House and more